 Calling all animal lovers, veterinary assisting is the job for you

-If you didn’t know, the latest Occupational Employment Statistics issued by the U.S. Bureau of Labor Statistics stated that the median annual wage for a veterinary assistant was $22,830 in May 2011.* The middle 50% earned between $19,010 and $28,370.* The lowest 10% earned an average of $16,970, and the highest 10% earned more than $34,970.* This is a chance for you to make a living by working with animals and doing what you love.
+If you didn’t know, the latest Occupational Employment Statistics issued by the U.S. Bureau of Labor Statistics stated that the median annual wage for a veterinary assistant and laboratory animal caretakers was $23,130 in May 2012.* The lowest 10% earned less than of $17,150, and the highest 10% earned more than $35,510.* This is a chance for you to make a living by working with animals and doing what you love.

 Explore the wild side of Veterinary Assisting